IBM/iot-device-trend-analysis/README.md

 ## 3. Create Cloudant DB on IBM Cloud

 Now we are ready to store the IoT device data into a database.
-The IBM Cloud provide several database options including relational and non-relational.
-For our data, we would like to choose a NoSQL database such as Cloudant DB.
+The IBM Cloud provide several database options including relational and non-relational options.
+For our data with the json payload, we would like to choose a NoSQL database such as Cloudant DB.
 The Cloudant DB provides for heavy read/write for an application, easy retrieval of data through API calls and a great interface to manage data directly.
 In this section, we will create a Cloudant DB on the IBM Cloud.

 * Go to to your IBM Cloud dashboard.
 You can go to `catalog` and under `Data & Analytics`, you can find `Cloudant NoSQL DB` service.